Estimating SARS-CoV-2 Seroprevalence: Introduction

-Many seroprevalence studies are conducted by non-probability sampling methods such as convenience sampling, which may lead to selection bias when characteristics that drive participation in the study are also risk factors for SARS-CoV-2 infection.
-Probability-based sampling studies are ideal because they are representative by design and lead to less biased estimates than convenience samples analyzed with post-hoc statistical adjustments \citep{shook-sa_estimation_2020, accorsi_how_2021}.
-However, probability-based sampling may not always be feasible.
-Convenience sample based estimators often rely on the assumption that each person in a covariate-defined stratum has an equal probability of being in the sample \citep{elliott_inference_2017}.
-Under this assumption, population prevalence can be estimated with direct standardization, though complex survey methods like calibration have been used as well in the SARS-CoV-2 setting \citep[e.g.,][]{bajema_estimated_2021}.
+Many seroprevalence studies are conducted by non-probability sampling methods, which may lead to selection bias when characteristics that drive participation in the study are also risk factors for SARS-CoV-2 infection.
+Probability-based sampling studies are ideal because they are representative by design and often lead to less biased estimates than non-probability samples with post-hoc statistical adjustments \citep{shook-sa_estimation_2020, accorsi_how_2021}.
+However, probability-based sampling may not always be feasible due to time and cost constraints.
+For this reason, seroprevalence studies often utilize convenience sampling by, for example, drawing blood samples from routine clinic visitors \citep[e.g.,][]{barzin_sars-cov-2_2020, stadlbauer_repeated_2021} or using residual sera from blood donors \citep[e.g.,][]{uyoga_seroprevalence_2021} or commercial laboratories \citep[e.g.,][]{bajema_estimated_2021}.
+Convenience sample based estimators often assume that each person in a covariate-defined stratum has an equal probability of being in the sample \citep{elliott_inference_2017}.
+Under this assumption, population seroprevalence of SARS-CoV-2 can be estimated with direct standardization \citep{havers_seroprevalence_2020, barzin_sars-cov-2_2020, cai_exact_2022}, though weighting methods such as calibration can be used \citep[e.g.,][]{bajema_estimated_2021}.

 In this paper, methods are considered which combine standardization and the Rogan-Gladen adjustment to account for both measurement error and selection bias.
 The article is organized as follows.
 Section~\ref{sec:methods_rg} reviews prevalence estimation under measurement error.
 Nonparametric and parametric standardized prevalence estimators and their large-sample properties are described in Section~\ref{sec:selection_bias}.
 Section~\ref{sec:sims} presents simulation studies to evaluate the empirical bias and 95\% confidence interval (CI) coverage of the standardized estimators across a range of assay characteristics and bias scenarios.
-The methods are then applied in Section~\ref{sec:data_analysis} to estimate seroprevalence of SARS-CoV-2 among all residents of Belgium in 2020 and, separately, in asymptomatic residents of North Carolina during the spring of 2020.
+The methods are then applied in Section~\ref{sec:data_analysis} to three studies that estimate seroprevalence of SARS-CoV-2 in 2020 among all residents of New York City (NYC), all residents of Belgium, and asymptomatic residents of North Carolina.
 Section~\ref{sec:discuss} concludes with a discussion.
 Proofs are in the Appendices.